dataknut/airQual/docs/README.md

 ## airQual: exploration of air quality data

-Poor air quality is well known to have both chronic (long term) and acute (short term) impacts on [health](http://www.erg.kcl.ac.uk/Research/home/projects/personalised-health-impacts.html). it is also a useful indicator of traffic and other combustion patterns - i.e. energy use at different times of day.
+Poor air quality is well known to have both chronic (long term) and acute (short term) impacts on [health](http://www.erg.kcl.ac.uk/Research/home/projects/personalised-health-impacts.html).
+Air quality is also a useful indicator of traffic and other combustion patterns - i.e. energy use for different purposes at different times of day.

 ### Southampton (UK)

-#### Lockdown analysis
+#### Covid 19 lockdown analysis (Spring 2020)

 We update this [mini-report](https://cfsotago.github.io/airQual/sccAirQualExplore_lockdown_Exploring%20the%20effect%20of%20UK%20covid%2019%20lockdown%20on%20air%20quality.html) on a regular basis.
 These are the most recent plots for: